alfreimaz/mainwebsite/content/posts/quantumLing.md

 distribution of our probabilistic models do not diverge between interpretations, by homogenising them through the minimum we observe.
 Then, it is possible to calculate how close a system may be to being contextual.
-This technique allowed Wang et al.[@main] to identify multiple cases of contextuality in natural language, cases obtaining both of our criteria.
+This technique allowed Wang et al.(#main) to identify multiple cases of contextuality in natural language, cases obtaining both of our criteria.
 This is then further expanded upon in [@poly], where they mark a difference between the amount of contextuality of